heatherhern/Vandy-Music-Player/README.md

 ## VUMC-Project-3
 ![]()

 ## Overview
-This application allows users to .
+This application allows users to securely log in, search for songs by artist from a dashboard, and then save desired songs to playlists for future reference.

 Here is a link to the deployed webpage: []

 ## Application Features
-1)
+1) Login Capability
-2)
+2) Search Music Database by Artist
-3)
+3) Save Songs to Playlists
-4)
+4) Add Multiple Playlists Per User

-## Programs
+## Technologies Used
-HTML, CSS, Javascript, React, Node.js, Express.js, MongoDB, Mongoose, JSON
+HTML, CSS, Javascript, React, Node.js, Express.js, MongoDB, Mongoose, JSON, Heroku

 ## Author(s)
 * [Andrew Trabucco](https://github.com/andrewtrabucco)